 Despite not seeing any additional profit, electricity providers and grid operators stand as the most obvious first-in-line culprits of increasing prices in the eye of the public.

 The reputational impact of the rising energy prices on European electricity providers has been palpable, as consumer perceptions have changed from the year’s highest to the year’s lowest in a matter of weeks.

-Viewed as an index, the European distributors across France, Germany and UK have seen a 6-point drop in TLS (Trust & Like Score – Caliber’s central metric to assess overall reputation) from September to the beginning of November.
+Viewed as an index, the European distributors across France, Germany, and the UK have seen a 6-point drop in TLS (Trust & Like Score – Caliber’s central metric to assess overall reputation) from September to the beginning of November.

-In each market, it is the largest energy distributor that have suffered the brunt of the negative impact on reputation for the industry.
-In the UK, the index of electricity providers drops from a TLS of 66 in September to 50 in November, largely due to negative perceptions of Centrica and National Grid – respectively the largest gas provider and gas distributor in the UK.
+In each market, it is the largest energy distributor that has suffered the brunt of the negative impact on reputation for the industry.
+In the UK, the index of electricity providers dropped from a TLS of 66 in September to 50 in November, largely due to negative perceptions of Centrica and National Grid – respectively the largest gas provider and gas distributor in the UK.

-Germany stands out, with the index overall holding steady from September to start-November, which may be explained by the position of German Chancellor Angela Merkel on the need to stay on course with the current transition to renewable energy sources to avoid similar situations in the future.
+Germany stands out, with the index overall holding steady from September to early November, which may be explained by the position of German Chancellor Angela Merkel on the need to stay on course with the current transition to renewable energy sources to avoid similar situations in the future.